Adidas Predator: Original Predator

 The original Adidas Predator was made of leather.
 It featured rubber ridges.
-It only came in a few colors, black with white stripes and red accents.
-This color scheme is now known as the main one for all predators.
+It only came in a few colours, black with white stripes and red accents.
+This colour scheme is now known as the main one for all predators.
 The first goal scored by a professional footballer using Predator boots in a top-level match was by John Collins for Celtic in April 1994.
 He scored the opening goal in a 1–1 draw at Ibrox Stadium against Rangers, direct from a free-kick on the edge of the penalty box.

 Rapier

-The Predator Rapiers were the first Adidas soccer boots available in different colors.
+The Predator Rapiers were the first Adidas football boots available in different colors.
 Until then, the company's boots were all made of black leather.
 The Rapier, however, was also (as a limited series) available in white and red, as were the next two models.
 Beginning with the Mania, Adidas started to produce its Predator boots in countless color variants.
 Moreover, one color was called David Beckham's style.